 Marc Márquez is a championship-winning MotoGP rider from Cervera, Spain.
 He first climbed onto a bike at the age of four and was soon collecting more domestic titles than he knew what to do with.

-A move onto 125cc machinery was inevitable and back-to-back Catalan titles in 2005 and 2006 followed, as did a successful debut season in the world renowned CEV Championship before his rapid ascent continued on the World Championship stage with Team Repsol KTM in 2008.
-At the British Grand Prix he became the youngest ever Spaniard (15 years and 127 days) to earn a podium finish, as the promise prospered even further.
+A move onto 125cc machinery was inevitable and back-to-back Catalan titles in 2005 and 2006 followed, as did a successful debut season in the world-renowned CEV Championship before his rapid ascent continued on the World Championship stage with Team Repsol KTM in 2008.
+At the British Grand Prix he became the youngest-ever Spaniard (15 years and 127 days) to earn a podium finish as his promise prospered even further.

-In 2013, he made history.
-At the beginning of the year he stepped into MotoGP with Repsol Honda.
-He first made his mark by becoming the youngest rider in history to win a MotoGP race.
+In 2013, he became a history-maker.
+At the beginning of the year he stepped into MotoGP with Repsol Honda, first making his mark by becoming the youngest rider in history to win a MotoGP race.
 He then became the youngest rider to claim three successive podiums.
 Finally, in November, he shocked the sporting world when he became the world's youngest ever MotoGP champion… but he didn't stop there, and cruised through 2014 to take another world title with three rounds to go.